 The St. Elizabeth Women’s Heart Program provides comprehensive women’s cardiac risk prevention and screening services in a spa-like, convenient setting.
 The program offers:

 - Personalized cardiac risk assessment and counseling

-- Individual sessions with experts including women’s cardiac nurses and nurse practitioners, exercise, nutrition and holistic health experts
+- Individual sessions with experts including women’s cardiac nurses and nurse practitioners, exercise and nutrition

 - Cardiac screening, electrocardiogram (EKG),labs, vascular ultrasound and risk evaluation